High Altitude Family Violence Summer Conference

 Monday July 14 through Tuesday July 15, 2014

-The first High Altitude Family Violence Summer Conference addresses many of the key issues various community, state and federal agencies and stakeholders confront when working family violence cases.
-Renowned experts from a variety of professional backgrounds (research, expert witnessing, law, policing, psychology, public policy, social work, and nursing) explore issues such as coercive control, the profound significance of trauma, and child abuse and neglect.
-We encourage attendance by all those involved in the wide-ranging field of family violence and welcome you to the beautiful NAU campus for an exceptional high altitude learning experience.
+Thank you to all those who participated in the first High Altitude Family Violence Summer Conference.
+The conference addressed many of the key issues various community, state and federal agencies and stakeholders confront when working family violence cases.
+Renowned experts from a variety of professional backgrounds (research, expert witnessing, law, policing, psychology, public policy, social work, and nursing) explored issues such as coercive control, the profound significance of trauma, and child abuse and neglect.

 View the complete program.